tjrbrom/admin-tool/README.md

 # Admin Tool

-Playing around with Vue 3 and Quasar Framework.
+Playing around with Vue 3 and Quasar.
 This is a simple and intuitive user data management admin tool.

 ## Features